Home

 Basic tools

-For around £20 you can buy a basic scanner tool, these typically plug in via a cable and can display basic error messages and many system parameters such as engine temp, RPM, throttle position, ignition timing and more
+These typically plug in via a cable and display basic error messages and system parameters such as engine temp, RPM, throttle position, ignition timing, and more.

 Advanced Scanners

-Devices such as Carly, can enable changes to your car's lighting and mirrors, such as enabling auto-dipping mirrors when reversing.
+Devices like Carly can change your car's lighting and mirrors, allowing auto-dipping mirrors when reversing.
 They can also display ECU error messages.

 Professional Scanners